collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Here are the generic commands you can use to push and pull to keep your local clone and GitHub repo in sync

 If you are pushing, you need to have write permission to the branch.
 The remote can be represented by a <remote-name> or a remote URL

+- How to keep local code up to date
 -->

 </td></tr>